Are screening exams worthwhile?

 - CT colonography (virtual colonoscopy) every 5 years

-In certain scientific studies looking at calcium scoring in the heart, high calcium scores, determined by CT imaging, correlated with heart disease in people without symptoms.
+In certain scientific studies, CT is used to look at calcium scoring in the heart.
+High calcium scores can be a sign of heart disease in people without symptoms.
 The radiation exposure necessary to perform these exams has gone down markedly with newer CT technologies.
-Thus, many believe that this examination may benefit people who have early stages of heart disease but no symptoms.
+Thus, many believe that this examination may benefit people who could be in the early stages of heart disease but show no symptoms.